baoduy/hbd.astro-paper/src/content/blog/az-00-pulumi-private-aks-environments.md

 ## Public Apps with Cloudflare Tunnels

-## Remote Development Environments with Intune (MDM) and Cloudflare
+## Remote Development Environments with Microsoft Intune (MDM) and Cloudflare

 ## Conclusions